Edward Dennis Isaac: Murders

 On October 10, 1981, Isaac murdered 36-year-old Jean Mary Kovacs.
 At about midnight, Kovacs had been evicted from a bar in Prince George after drinking for several hours.
 After consuming more alcohol at home, she took a taxi to a highway intersection outside the city, and told the driver she planned to hitch a ride to Jasper or Edmonton.
 She was armed with a knife, and her blood alcohol level was .165.
 Later that day, Isaac shot her four times with a .22-caliber firearm and mutilated her body with a knife.
 He then dumped her corpse in a water ditch near a logging road in Purden Lake, approximately 40 kilometers from Prince George.
 The following day, her body was discovered by a man gathering firewood.
 Over the next month, 12,000 people were questioned about her murder, and 1,000 people were interviewed, 300 of whom were suspects.
 Thousands more were interviewed in the months following, but no arrests were made.

 In the early morning hours of November 14, 1981, Roswitha Fuchsbichler, 13, left a house party in the foothills area of Prince George to meet an older man.
 She called the man earlier that night and they arranged to meet at a gas station.
 When he did not show up, she got a ride from two men to his apartment.
 At some point, she left the man's residence and planned to hitchhike.
 She was picked up by Isaac, who strangled her, and fatally stabbed her once in the heart to "see what it felt like."
-He proceeded to disrobe her body and sexually-mutilate it before dumping it in a wooded area behind the Hart Highway, about 20 kilometers from where the party was held.
+He proceeded to disrobe her body and sexually-mutilate her body before dumping her in a wooded area behind the Hart Highway, about 20 kilometers from where the party was held.
 She was reported missing on the same day at 6:45 p.m., and two joggers stumbled upon her body a week later.
 Due to the similar modus operandi, investigators immediately suspected her murder was connected to Kovacs', but they had no physical evidence to prove it.

 On August 16, 1982, Isaac murdered Nina Marie Joseph, a 15-year-old teenage girl.
 Evidence suggested that the two engaged in sexual activity, and he strangled her with the cord of her jacket after she refused to perform a certain sex act.
 Afterwards, he removed her clothing before stabbing and slashing her body with a knife.
 To get rid of the corpse, he enlisted the help of his then girlfriend.
 The two moved Joseph's body to Freeman Park, where Isaac posed her spreadeagle and tied her legs to two trees.
 Isaac then threatened his girlfriend with a similar fate if she reported him to the police.